emavap/HeatingControl/README.md

 For each **active** schedule:

-- Each assigned device is marked as "should be on"
+- Each assigned device records the schedule name, HVAC mode, temperature, and fan mode
-- The schedule's temperature is added to that device's temperature list
-- The schedule's fan mode is added to that device's fan mode list
-- The schedule name is added to the device's active schedules list
+- Multiple schedules can contribute entries for the same device

 #### Step 3: Handle Devices Not in Any Schedule

 For devices that are NOT in any active schedule:

-- **If "Only Scheduled Devices Active" = true**: Device should be OFF
-- **If "Only Scheduled Devices Active" = false AND someone is home AND automatic heating enabled**: Device should be ON at default temperature (20°C)
-- **Otherwise**: Device should be OFF
+- The integration leaves their current state untouched; no commands are sent

 #### Step 4: Resolve Temperature Conflicts (Highest Wins)

-For each device that should be ON:
+For each device with at least one active schedule:

-1. Collect all temperatures from active schedules that include this device
-2. **Select the HIGHEST temperature** as the target
-3. Find which schedule provided that highest temperature
+1. Collect all HVAC mode entries recorded in step 2
+2. If any active schedule sets the mode to `off`, the device is turned off
+3. Otherwise, **select the entry with the highest requested temperature** (ties fall back to schedule order)
-4. Use the **fan mode from that same schedule**
+4. Use the temperature and fan mode from the selected schedule

 **Example:**
 ```